-User experience is always front and centre when it comes to attracting retail consumers.
+User experience is always front and center when it comes to attracting retail consumers.
 But what about corporate and institutional banking?
 Surely large corporations with dedicated finance departments have things other than just user experience on their minds.
 Are remote signing solutions worth it for them?

-eIDAS complaint Qualified Electronic Signatures can help here as well by making remote digital signing possible.
+eIDAS-compliant Qualified Electronic Signatures can help here as well by making remote digital signing possible.
 This can help in the daily transactional flow by:

 - Reducing the manpower necessary to process requests, which saves costs

 - Ensuring data integrity and non-repudiation of origin